-Nothing sucks more than that feeling when you hop on your bike all geared-up for a ride, start the engine and give it a few revs…only to notice something feels odd when you try to back it out.
+Nothing sucks more than the feeling you get when you hop on your bike, start the engine and give it a few revs…only to notice something feels odd when you try to back it out.
 Yup, you’ve got a flat tire.
 As much as that will ruin anyone’s day, thankfully it’s pretty quick and easy to take care of.
 Here’s how to permanently repair a flat motorcycle tire with a Dynaplug Tire Repair Kit.
 Let’s start!

 Note – This tire plug method is only considered permanent for speeds up to 90 mph (as certified by UTAC) when the puncture is made by a sharp object with the diameter of a 16d penny nail (approx. 4.2mm).
 For reference, about 97.5% of crown punctures in auto tires are made by objects 4.6mm (about 3/16″) or less in diameter.
 But that’s still better than most other repair kits out there.

 On average, drivers in the US get a flat every 14,636 miles.
 So it’s not a question of it’ll happen as much as when it will happen.
 But don’t worry – As long as you have planned for it in advance, it shouldn’t stop you for too long.

 Hopefully, you’ll notice it before you get on your bike and start riding.
 If you’ve ever driven on a motorcycle with a flat rear tire, it’s an experience you’ll never forget – It’s like riding on ice, with the rear sliding everywhere.
 At least it’s something you won’t be able to ignore.
 On the other hand, if bad luck has it that your front tire is the one with the impromptu glory hole…then you’ll probably have a regretful crash story to tell at the bar.